Written by our Subject Matter Experts

 A local bail bondsman can meet with you and have you sign the necessary paperwork, such as a “deed of trust,” that will protect the bondsman from any losses should the defendant fail to appear for court.
 If the defendant fails to appear, the local bondsman can go through court proceedings in the local jurisdiction to force the sale of the property if necessary.

 For an out-of-state bail bond company, this process would be much harder due to them being located in one state and your property being located in another state.
 The laws governing collateral may be completely different in your state than from the state that bail bonding company is located, and rather than take the risk they will most likely point you towards a local bondsman near you.

 Transfer bonds are the popular option whenever you’re looking to bail someone out from another state.
 This is more financially secure on your end and it’s a cooperative effort between two bail bonds companies.

 Your local bail bondsman will contact another bail agent that operates within the county where the arrest took place.
 Together, the two bondsmen will work to get the person out of jail.

 The bail agent near the county jail is more likely to accept the transfer bond offer because the financial responsibility lies on the other bondsman near you who requested the bond support initially.
 It’s also a win for your local bondsman, despite taking on the financial responsibility, because they get the expertise of the out-of-state bail agent to handle the release and local procedures.
-There is financial gain for both parties due to additional fees charges to the client for the transfer bond.
+There is financial gain for both parties due to additional fees charged to the client for the transfer bond.

 Transfer Bond Fee